ioverho/ioverho.github.io/content/blog/Comparing Ratios/index.md

 Notice that the `const` variable corresponds to our rate of $\sigma(0.8473)=0.7$ and that the logit of the sum of the coefficients gives us the rate of the second model $\sigma(0.8473+0.5390)=0.8$.
 Here $\sigma$ denotes the [standard logistic function](https://en.wikipedia.org/wiki/Logistic_function), the inverse of the logistic map we used to convert rates to odds.

-The added benefit is that now we can start to analyse *why* the second model does or does not perform better by controlling for different variables.
+The added benefit is that now we can start to analyze *why* the second model does or does not perform better by controlling for different variables.

 In this simple example, however, we have a **very** small sample sizes.
 This is likely the main reason behind non-significance.
 More importantly, however, is that the small samples might violate the assumptions of the $z$-test.
 As seen in the figure above, for $N=10$, the distributions do not particularly normally distributed.
 If we want to get around these limitations, we'll have to go to a Bayesian framework.